-In 1989 Obama met Michelle Robinson who at the time was an attorney at the Chicago law firm of Sidney and Austin.
+In 1989, Obama met Michelle Robinson, who was an attorney at the Chicago law firm of Sidney and Austin at the time.
 Obama was a summer intern for the firm that year.
 Three years later, in 1992, they were married.
 Their two daughters, Malia and Natasha (Sasha) were born in Chicago in 1999 and 2001, respectively.

-Obama’s foreign policy accomplishments included ending US military involvement in Iraq, negotiating a new arms control treaty with Russia, and ordering the military operation which killed Osama bin Laden over a decade after he orchestrated the 9/11 terror attacks on New York City and Washington, D.C.
-Nine months after taking office President Obama became only the third US President (after Theodore Roosevelt and Woodrow Wilson) to be awarded the Nobel Peace Prize while in office.
+Obama’s foreign policy accomplishments included de-escalating U.S. military involvement in Iraq, negotiating a new arms control treaty with Russia, and ordering the military operation which killed Osama bin Laden over a decade after he orchestrated the 9/11 terror attacks on New York City and Washington, D.C.
+Nine months after taking office President Obama became only the third U.S. president (after Theodore Roosevelt and Woodrow Wilson) to be awarded the Nobel Peace Prize while in office.

-In 2012 President Obama faced former Massachusetts Governor Willard “Mitt” Romney, the Republican nominee in the presidential election.
+In 2012, President Obama faced former Massachusetts Governor Willard “Mitt” Romney, the Republican nominee in the presidential election.
 Obama won the contest garnering 332 electoral votes to Romney’s 206.
-In doing so Obama also became the first Democratic President since Franklin Roosevelt to be elected and reelected with at least 51% of the vote.
+In doing so Obama also became the first Democratic President since Franklin Roosevelt to be elected and reelected with at least 51 percent of the vote.

 On January 20, 2013, Barack Obama began his second term as President of the United States.